munificent/craftinginterpreters/book/statements-and-state.md

 My opinion is that implicit declaration made sense in years past when most scripting languages were heavily imperative and code was pretty flat.
-As programmers got more comfortable with deep nesting, functional programming, and closures, it's become much more common to want access to variables in outer scopes.
+As programmers have gotten more comfortable with deep nesting, functional programming, and closures, it's become much more common to want access to variables in outer scopes.
 That makes it more likely that users will run into the tricky cases where it's not clear whether they intend their assignment to create a new variable or reuse a surrounding one.

 So I prefer explicitly declaring variables, which is why Lox requires it.